nf-core/website/markdown/usage/troubleshooting.md

 - If you think you know the solution, please say so.
 - If you think you can fix the problem, please make a pull request.

-If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework [tools](https://github.com/nf-core/tools) then check out the [google group](https://groups.google.com/forum/#!forum/nextflow).
+If you have problems that are directly related to Nextflow and not our pipelines or the nf-core framework [tools](https://github.com/nf-core/tools) then check out the [Nextflow Slack Channel](https://join.slack.com/t/nextflow/shared_invite/zt-11iwlxtw5-R6SNBpVksOJAx5sPOXNrZg).

 ## Troubleshooting talk